browserengineering/book/book/animations.md

-[^grow]: By grow, I mean that the pixel bounding rect of the visual effect when drawn to the screen is *larger* than the pixel bounding rect of a paint command within it like `DrawText`.
+[^grow]: By grow, I mean that the pixel bounding rect of the visual effect when drawn to the screen is *larger* than the pixel bounding rect of a paint command like `DrawText` within it.
 After all, blending, compositing, and opacity all change the colors of pixels, but don't expand the set of affected pixels.
-And clips and masking decrease rather than increase the set of pixels, so they can't cause additional overlap either (though they might cause less overlap).
+And clips and masking decrease rather than increase the set of pixels, so they can't cause additional overlap either (though they might cause *less* overlap).

 But this is both unsatisfying and boring, because in fact there *are* visual